tonimarie/jgsimple_fork/README.md

 JGSimple is the simplest AngularJS module to connect with a web resource, powered by Joomla!
 CMS.

-* In development mode, API Url is called via [JSONP technique](https://en.wikipedia.org/wiki/JSONP).
-Additionally, a new parameter has been added to configurate the resource parameters.
+* In development mode (desktop setup), API Url is called via [JSONP technique](https://en.wikipedia.org/wiki/JSONP).
+Additionally, a new parameter has been added to configure the resource parameters.

 > JSONP (or JSON with Padding) is a technique used by web developers to overcome the cross-domain restrictions imposed by browsers to allow data to be retrieved from systems other than the one the page was served by.
 >